Teaching empathy? A skeptic might wonder if it makes any difference.

 Moms may even put words in the person’s mouth, as when a child accidentally hurts another person and fails to apologize: “Grandma says, ‘Ouch, ouch!’”

 Or consider a situation in which most parents don't want their kids to be swayed by empathy: Your teenager gets involved with Joe, an emotionally disturbed drug addict who is desperate for money.
 Should she help Joe steal--because she feels sorry for him?

-So the development of empathy—and our beliefs about the people and situations that deserve our empathic concern--are influenced by a variety of factors.
+So the development of empathy--and our beliefs what is an appropriate empathic response--are influenced by a variety of factors.

 • Emotional "coaching."
 Parents who help their kids cope with negative emotions (by discussing them in a sympathetic, problem-solving-oriented way) have kids who are friendlier and more empathic.
 Parents who tend minimize or "brush off" their children’s emotions have kids who are less socially competent (Davidov and Grusec 1996; Denham 1997; Denham et al 1997; Denham 1989; Denham and Grout 1993; Eisenberg et al 1996).

 • Rational, explanation-based discipline.
-An American study has reported that parents who used inductive discipline (an approach that emphasizes the reasons for rules and the logical consequences for bad behavior) have kids who show more concern for other people and more remorse for committing misdeeds (Krevan and Gibbs 1996).
+In study of 78 adolescents, researchers found that parents who used inductive discipline (an approach that emphasizes the reasons for rules and the logical consequences for bad behavior) had kids who showed more concern for other people and more remorse for committing misdeeds (Krevan and Gibbs 1996).

 Maybe there are heritable traits that make people more empathic AND more likely to practice the parenting practices described above.